pauloratemo/OptionsProApp/README.md

 ## Setup

 1. Clone the repo
-2. Open `OptionsPro.xcodeproj` in Xcode
+2. Open the project in Xcode (minimum iOS 16)
-3. Add your Polygon.io API key in `PolygonWebSocketClient.swift`
+3. Add your Polygon.io API key in `Secrets.swift`
-4. Run on device or simulator (requires iOS 16+)
+4. Build & run on device or simulator

+## Notes

+- The WebSocket client connects to Polygon.io for live IV data
+- Some payoff logic and binomial tree pricing are placeholders and can be extended
+- Advanced features like Metal rendering and onboarding screens are planned

 ## License